How to Approach a Successful Data Governance Initiative

 In data governance, the more you set and define your targets for documentation upfront, the easier it will be.
 In addition, you’ll make better decisions as you go, versus ending the process and realizing, “Yeah, I guess we should have locked that down.”

-Privacy and user-driven security, for example, are much trickier to pull off if you never captured anyone’s user credentials at the beginning or considered how it all might work.
+Privacy and user-driven data security, for example, are much trickier to pull off if you never captured anyone’s user credentials at the beginning or considered how it all might work.
 The same is true of team structures.
 If you carefully define the things you’re going to measure up front, then the documentation that goes into your requirements should evolve into your data governance.
 You’ll naturally want to keep track of your lineage and properly define how everything was created.

 Due diligence, agile process, better results